 Pros | Cons |

 Deciding whether agreed value or market value car insurance is the better choice for you depends on your situation.
-You may find that if you have a car loan or a brand-new car an agreed value comprehensive car insurance policy could be a suitable option for you.
+You may find that if you have a car loan or a brand-new car an agreed value comprehensive car insurance policy could suit you.

-This is because brand new cars depreciate in value very quickly, so taking out car insurance with an agreed value can help protect you against the financial impact of depreciation should you need a payout after a write-off.
+This is because brand new cars depreciate in value quickly, so taking out car insurance with an agreed value can help protect you against the financial impact of depreciation should you need a payout to purchase a similar vehicle after a write-off.
 Similarly, if you have a car loan, an agreed value policy may help you pay off the loan should the car be deemed a total loss after an incident.

 It’s extremely rare to find agreed value car insurance options on Third Party Property Damage (TPPD) or Third Party Fire and Theft (TPFT) policies, but not impossible.
 Generally speaking, it’s only an option reserved for comprehensive, the highest type of car insurance cover.

 Furthermore, Compulsory Third Party (CTP) car insurance only covers the costs and liabilities you have for any injuries you cause to other people.
-It doesn’t cover any costs related to servicing or writing off your car so market value or agreed value insurance for your car is not a relevant consideration and won’t be a part of CTP insurance.
+It doesn’t cover costs related to servicing or writing off your car so market value or agreed value insurance isn’t relevant when it comes to CTP.